Kranich History, Family Crest & Coats of Arms

 The Kranich surname is derived from the Middle High German words "kran," or " kron," meaning "crane;" as a name, Kranich most likely evolved from a nickname, perhaps for a tall, thin crane-like person.

 The surname Kranich was first found in Prussia, where the name was an integral part of the feudal society which would shape modern European history.
 Many prominent branches of the family would strive to make this name renowned as they contributed to the social, economic and political affairs of the region.

 Early History of the Kranich family

-Another 221 words (16 lines of text) covering the years 1297, 1618, and 1819 are included under the topic Early Kranich History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kranich research.
+Another 97 words (7 lines of text) covering the years 1297, 1618, and 1819 are included under the topic Early Kranich History in all our PDF Extended History products and printed products wherever possible.

 Kranich Spelling Variations

 Spelling variations of this family name include: Krohn, Krohfoth, Kronsbein, Kron, Cron, Krohne, Crohn, Krone Kroene and many more.

 Early Notables of the Kranich family (pre 1700)

 Prominent bearers of the family name Kranich during this time period were J. Cron, who was recorded in Hamburg in 1297.
 This is a particularly important record as surnames in German states were in...